Key aid group says Taliban signals exemption for women in southern heartland

 "When this happens in the province of the supreme ruler that should be a basis for also having interim arrangements elsewhere," said Egeland.
 "I hope we can now be a door opener for other organizations as well.
 That's what we're seeking."

-The Taliban says it respects women's rights in accordance with its strict interpretation of Islamic law.
-It has also tightened controls on women's access to public life, barring women and girls from university and high school.
+The Taliban say they respect women's rights in accordance with their strict interpretation of Islamic law.
+They have also tightened controls on women's access to public life, barring women and girls from university and high school.

-The Afghan people are in for a "very difficult year ahead," the top U.S. aid official has warned, as donors grapple with challenging a Taliban administration crackdown on women and girls, more crises around the world, and less funding overall.
+The Afghan people are in for a "very difficult year ahead," the top U.S. aid official has warned, as donors grapple with challenging the Taliban's crackdown on women and girls, more crises around the world, and less funding overall.

 "We're collateral damage here in this continuous Cold War between the de facto rulers of Afghanistan and those who left the country and left behind 40 million civilians," said Egeland, noting NRC had 40% less funding this year compared with 2022.